 Can you ensure the distribution of money is an equal opportunity and fair?

 Typically there are no answers to the hard parts of these questions because the true answers are that this is simply a group trying to get personally rich by issuing some new money, giving themselves a lot of it early on, and staying in control of its issuance and rules.

-Since the cat is out of the bag with digital scarcity, nobody can credibly create a new cryptocurrency without it being more centralized, more unfairly distributed, less credible, and less secure than Bitcoin.
-With decentralization and censorship resistance being the key to maintaining the credibility of a cryptocurrency’s monetary policy and subsequently its scarcity, we can conclude that an altcoin is less scarce and less credible than Bitcoin because they fail to be the first cryptocurrency, which only Bitcoin can ever be, and also because they all fail to address these questions with satisfactory answers.
+Since the cat is out of the bag with digital scarcity, nobody can credibly create a new cryptocurrency without it being more centralized, unfairly distributed, less credible, and less secure than Bitcoin.
+With decentralization and censorship resistance being the key to maintaining the credibility of a cryptocurrency’s monetary policy and, subsequently, its scarcity, we can conclude that an altcoin is less scarce and less credible than Bitcoin because of they fail to be the first cryptocurrency, which only Bitcoin can ever be, and also because they all fail to address these questions with satisfactory answers.

 Only Bitcoin is the invention of digital scarcity.
 It is optimized for credible scarcity due to its decentralization and censorship resistance.
 Everything else that came after it is hopelessly trying to re-invent the wheel when the wheel we already have is working flawlessly.

 Energy is the currency of the universe.
-In order to get anything done, you need to transfer energy— you need to put in the work.
+To get anything done, you need to transfer energy and put in the work.
 Energy is something that can’t be faked, that can’t be created, but that can only be transferred.
-This is the first law of thermodynamics and it sits at the core of the Bitcoin Proof of Work consensus algorithm.
+This is the first law of thermodynamics, and it sits at the core of the Bitcoin Proof of Work consensus algorithm.

 The real innovation of Bitcoin is by utilizing the honest nature of energy, a perfectly competitive and auditable environment is created where market participants of a distributed network can come to consensus in a manner that is trustless and maintains integrity.